TEM (Transverse Electromagnetic) and quasi-TEM lines

 When we talk about TEM (Transverse Electromagnetic) and quasi-TEM lines, we’re diving into the world of radio frequency (RF) signal transmission.
 You might wonder, “What exactly does that mean for me?”
 Let me explain in simple terms.

-In a coaxial cable, almost all the electric and magnetic fields lie in a plane that’s perpendicular to the direction the signal travels.
-We call these fields transverse because they are across, or “transverse,” to the path of propagation.
-That’s why coaxial lines are referred to as TEM lines—Transverse Electromagnetic.
-Essentially, the electric field (E) and magnetic field (H) are both transverse, meaning they do not have any significant components along the direction of the signal flow.
-This makes coaxial cables great for carrying RF signals with minimal interference.
+In a coaxial cable, you’ll find that almost all the electric and magnetic fields lie in a plane that’s perpendicular to the direction the signal travels.
+We call these fields transverse because they are across, or ‘transverse,’ to the path of propagation.
+That’s why we refer to coaxial lines as TEM lines—Transverse Electromagnetic.
+Essentially, the electric field (E) and magnetic field (H) are both transverse, so they don’t have any significant components along the direction of the signal flow.
+This is why you can rely on coaxial cables to carry RF signals with minimal interference.

 Now, when we look at other structures like stripline or microstrip lines, things change a bit.
 For example, the stripline is a type of planar interconnect that is sandwiched between two ground planes, often used in printed circuit boards (PCBs).
 It requires a solid dielectric material to support it, which keeps the signal confined and reduces loss.
 This structure is also great for controlled impedance environments, especially where you want minimal radiation loss.